CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 Whatever path you choose, please note that _no "gratis" options remain_.
 Either you take upon yourself the full cost of maintenance, or you share this cost with others by using and supporting Open Source software.

-To help you navigate this, here are some useful "Free and Open Source _facts of life_".
+To help you navigate this, here are some useful "Free and Open Source community _reality checks_".

-## 17 _facts of life_ about open source communities
+## 17 _Reality checks_ about Open Source communities

 ### 1. Most of everyone's digital infrastructure is in the digital commons